mathuin/pyment/docs/source/user.rst

 as well.

-Recipes can be created from the recipe select page as well as from existing batches by pressing the 'Create recipe from batch' button on the batch's change page.
+Recipes can be created from the recipe select page as well as from existing batches by pressing the "Create recipe from batch" button on the batch's change page.

 Batches